padloc/padloc/README.md

 ### Setup

-Setting up your dev environment for working with Padloc is as:
+Setting up your dev environment for working with Padloc is as simple as:

 ```sh
 git clone git@github.com:padloc/padloc.git